cocos-creator/docs-3d-deprecated/en/editor/scene/index.md

 ### Coordinate system and grid
-grid in the scene are important reference information for us to place the scene elements.
+Grid in the scene is important reference information for us to place the scene elements.
 For information of the relationship between coordinate system and node attributes like position, please read [Transform](../../concepts/scene/coord.md) section.

 ## Select a node
 The node will be selected if you left click the mouse on the node in **Scene Editor**.
 You can use transform tools (like position, rotation) to do some node operations only if you have selected it.